wralex/msalExpress/content/docs/Sample1.md

 # Sample Markdown Document

-Welcome to this sample Markdown document.
+**Welcome**{.text-secondary} to this sample Markdown document.
 This file demonstrates how to structure a Markdown file with headings, text, code blocks, and images.

 ---